 Sit Down And Enjoy A Cup of Tea In The Japanese Drink List

-Do you ever curious why the Japanese drink a lot of tea?
+Have you ever been curious about why the Japanese drink a lot of tea?
 Indeed, tea is the most consumed drink in Japan because the natives believe tea can increase their health with its curative properties.

 Therefore, tea is not only a pleasant drink to enjoy for the Japanese; it can be seen as the greatest way to live healthier.
 So here is the list of 7 classic tea in this country.